Huge and opaque ‘something’ dims a giant star

-Category: Space Hits: 1A computer model of VVV-WIT-08, showing the star, a mystery disk passing in front of it and a smaller object inside the disk.
+Category: Space Hits: 3A computer model of VVV-WIT-08, showing the star, a mystery disk passing in front of it and a smaller object inside the disk.
 Is this the true scenario?
 No one knows!
 Image via Leigh Smith/ YouTube.

 Remember Tabby’s Star?
 Citizen scientists with the Planet Hunters project spotted it in 2015.
 Tabby’s Star was dimming rapidly, in weird and unexpected ways.
 The theories for its unusual behavior ranged from alien megastructures to clouds of dust.
 That mystery hasn’t been fully solved, but dust does now seem to be the culprit.
 In June 2021, astronomers released a new study about a new and even bigger mystery (literally).
 It’s a huge and opaque “something” that dimmed the brightness of a giant star by up to 97% over a period of about 200 days.
 Even the largest dips in the brightness of Tabby’s Star reached only about 22%.
 Is it dust again?
 What else could it be?